Posted: Thursday, Oct 17th, 2019

 Yes, during Hispanic Heritage Month the Library of Congress, the National Park Service, the Smithsonian, and dozens of other erudite institutions join together to recognize the importance of Hispanics in this country with much ceremony and circumstance.
 But here in Ventura, the Hispanic influence is a quieter thing, a day to day thing, a happier thing, that adds the very vibrancy and color to the Ventura community that the Sheridan Way mural (painted by local talent MB Hanrahan) depicts.

-America has nearly completed a month of celebrating the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central, and South America.
+America will spend a month celebrating the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central, and South America.
 Which makes it as good a time as any to pick up the other threads that have made America, and Ventura, so culturally rich.
-In Ventura, everyone from the Chumash to the Chinese has made us what we are.
+In Ventura, everyone from the Chumash to the Chinese have made us what we are.

 Five ways to get a taste of Ventura’s cultural colors…